Bellham History, Family Crest & Coats of Arms

 Bellham Spelling Variations

-spelling variations were the result.
+In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
+An enormous number of spelling variations were the result.
 Over the years, the name Bellham has been spelled Bellman, Beelman, Belman, Bellmon and others.

 Early Notables of the Bellham family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Bellham Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bellham Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bellham family to the New World and Oceana
+Migration of the Bellham family

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Bellham: Christian Bellman who arrived in Philadelphia, Pennsylvania in 1732; Melchior Beelman who arrived in Philadelphia in 1738; Peter Belman arrived in Philadelphia in 1749..